mafiu84/milestone-project-01-cloned/Readme.md

 HTML tested in official validator\
 CSS tested in official validator\
-Tested for performance 95%, accessibility 96%, best practices 93% and SEO 91% in chrome dev tools-Lighthouse.\
+Tested for performance, accessibility, best practices and SEO for mobile and desktop machines in chrome dev tools-Lighthouse.\
 Also I've tested website in chrome devtools for responsiveness and on multiple browsers and mobile devices.\